Borahb/Breast-Cancer-Detection/README.md

 3.Used Malignant = 1 and Benign = 0

+## Execution
+Run the file DetectionCode.py in you system.

 ## Licence
-This project is licensed under the MIT License - see the LICENSE.md file for details
+This project is licensed under the MIT License - see the LICENSE.txt file for details